jimbevington/JurassicParkManager/README.md

 Given that safety is Jurassic Parks No. 1 priority, the front-end dynamically updates to alert the user that action should be taken.

+Hint: for a bit of nefarious fun, try logging in as dennisnedry!

 ## Using the App

 Clone the project onto your own machine.

-In Terminal, create a database to store the Park information (AND TO TEST?)
+In Terminal, create the Park database
 ```
 createdb jurassicparkdb
 ```
+Run the Park Controller: *main/java/com.codeclan.jurassicpark.db/controllers/ParkController.class*

+In your browser, navigate to *